datacamp/viewflow/README.md

 Currently, Viewflow supports SQL and Python views and PostgreSQL/Redshift as a destination.
 We will continue improving Viewflow by adding new view types (e.g., R, Jupyter Notebooks, ...) and destination (e.g., Snowflake, BigQuery, ...).

+Do you want more context on why we built and released Viewflow?
+Check out our announcement bog post: [*Data Scientists, don’t worry about data engineering: Viewflow has your back.*](https://medium.com/datacamp-engineering/viewflow-fe07353fa068)!

 ## Viewflow demo

 We created a demo that shows how Viewflow works.
 The demo creates two DAGs: `viewflow-demo-1` and `viewflow-demo-2`.
 These DAGs create a total of four views in a local Postgres database.
 Check out the view files in [demo/dags/](./demo/dags/).